Al-Qaeda–Islamic State conflict: Precursor to the split

+Split

-On 8 April 2013, Abu Bakr al-Baghdadi, leader of the Islamic State of Iraq, released an audio statement in which he claimed that the Islamic State of Iraq, and Al-Nusra Front, two Al-Qaeda affiliated groups, were merging into one group called the Islamic State of Iraq and the Levant.
-Abu Mohammad al-Julani, the leader of al-Nusra Front, and Ayman al-Zawahiri, the leader of Al-Qaeda, both rejected the merger.
-Al-Julani claimed that he and all the other al-Nusra leaders had never gave permission to Abu Bakr al-Baghdadi to merge the groups.
+On 8 April 2013, Abu Bakr al-Baghdadi, leader of the Islamic State of Iraq, released an audio statement in which he claimed that the Islamic State of Iraq, and al-Nusra Front, two al-Qaeda affiliated groups, were merging into one group called the Islamic State of Iraq and the Levant.
+Ahmed al-Sharaa, the then-leader of al-Nusra Front, and Ayman al-Zawahiri, the leader of al-Qaeda, both rejected the merger.
+Al-Sharaa claimed that he and all the other al-Nusra leaders had never given permission to Abu Bakr al-Baghdadi to merge the groups.

-Ayman al-Zawahiri wrote a letter to both Al-Julani and al-Baghdadi, who were both under his command at the time, in which he stated that he does not permit them to merge.
-He also sent a diplomat to put an end to tensions. al-Baghdadi responded to al-Zawahiri's letter, and declared that he did not need al-Zawahiri's approval to do the merge, and that he was moving forward with the merge either way.
-The merge happened, with the Islamic State of Iraq and some Al-Nusra fighters merging to form the Islamic State of Iraq and the Levant.
-Al-Nusra's leadership, as well as Al-Qaeda, both officially rejected the merge, in which the tension resulted in the newly founded ISIL being isolated from the global jihadist network, which was dominated by Al-Qaeda.
+Ayman al-Zawahiri wrote a letter to both al-Sharaa and al-Baghdadi, who were both under his command at the time, in which he stated that he does not permit them to merge.
+He also sent a diplomat to put an end to tensions.
+Al-Baghdadi responded to al-Zawahiri's letter, and declared that he did not need al-Zawahiri's approval to do the merge, and that he was moving forward with the merge either way.
+The merge happened, with the Islamic State of Iraq and some al-Nusra fighters merging to form the Islamic State of Iraq and the Levant.
+Al-Nusra's leadership, as well as al-Qaeda, both officially rejected the merge, in which the tension resulted in the newly founded ISIL being isolated from the global jihadist network, which was dominated by al-Qaeda.

-In October 2013, months after the merge, al-Zawahiri gave al-Baghdadi a final chance to disband ISIL, and return the jihadist movement in Syria to al-Nusra, and revive the Islamic State of Iraq and let it take control of the jihadist movement in Iraq. al-Baghdadi refused to comply with al-Zawahiri, and ISIL continued to operate in both Iraq and Syria.
+In October 2013, months after the merge, al-Zawahiri gave al-Baghdadi a final chance to disband ISIL, and return the jihadist movement in Syria to al-Nusra, and revive the Islamic State of Iraq and let it take control of the jihadist movement in Iraq.
+Al-Baghdadi refused to comply with al-Zawahiri, and ISIL continued to operate in both Iraq and Syria.
 In February 2014, after eight months of tension, in which ISIL constantly refused to comply with al-Qaeda's demands, al-Qaeda officially disavowed themself from ISIL, and cut all ties with them, beginning their enmity.

 On 29 June 2014, ISIL changed its name to the "Islamic State", and declared its lands as a caliphate with Abu Bakr al-Baghdadi as the caliph.
 As a "Caliphate", it claimed authority over all Muslims and Muslim lands worldwide.
-The Islamic State's claim of being a legitimate Islamic caliphate was rejected by many Muslims, and was also rejected by Al-Qaeda.
+The Islamic State's claim of being a legitimate Islamic caliphate was rejected by many Muslims, and was also rejected by al-Qaeda.

 The Islamic State was described as being "far more ruthless" than al-Qaeda.
-For example, while Al-Qaeda considers Shia Muslims to be disbelievers, they have also condemned the Islamic State's killing sprees against Shias.
-Osama bin Laden, despite his hatred for Shias, wanted to put the differences aside to establish a Sunni-Shia alliance to counter the supposed Jewish-Christian alliance which he claims was made to fight Islam.
+For example, while al-Qaeda considers Shia Muslims to be disbelievers, they have also condemned the Islamic State's killing sprees against Shias.
+Osama bin Laden, despite his hatred for Shias, wanted to put the differences aside to establish a Sunni-Shia alliance to counter the supposed Jewish–Christian alliance which he claims was made to fight Islam.
 The Islamic State does not tolerate Shias at all.